romain-authier/Land_Use_Competition_Small_Islands/README.md

 The model utilizes the Pyomo library (Python Optimization Modeling Objects) to solve linear optimization problems.
 The optimization solver GLPK is used to address these linear constraints.

-This model captures land-use competition between two food crops, ground-mounted photovoltaics (PV), and urban development in small island territories.
+This model captures land use competition between two food crops, ground-mounted photovoltaics (PV), and urban development in small island territories by defining potential land uses for each parcel.
 It is particularly tailored for regions where a significant portion of agricultural land is dedicated to export crops.
 In such regions, we consider that these export-oriented agricultural lands may be converted to other uses, including food production, electricity production, or urban development.

 The generic model can be found in the LUC_model directory, while the example directory contains a specific application of the model to Reunion Island.

 ### LUC_model Directory